lachlanw-117/Wright-Home-Assistant/README.md

 | `custom_zha_quirks/` | Custom Zigbee device support |
 | `blueprints/` | Home Assistant automation, script and template blueprints |
 | `.gitignore` | Exclusions for secrets, runtime state, databases, logs and backups |

-## Making changes

-Configuration changes are managed through Visual Studio Code and Git.

-The usual process is:

-1. Edit the relevant YAML or Python file.
-2. Review the Git diff.
-3. Commit and push the change.
-4. Pull the updated configuration into Home Assistant.
-5. Reload the relevant configuration or restart Home Assistant when required.
-6. Test it against the real devices.
-7. Work out why the physical device has interpreted a perfectly reasonable command in the least helpful way possible.

-Device pairing, integration setup and quick configuration changes still happen through the Home Assistant interface.

 ## Reusing anything from here